Start a Free Chat

 About the Hospital

-A Century of Excellence — Shanghai’s Top-3 General Hospital
+A Century of Excellence — Shanghai’s Top-Tier General Hospital

 Ruijin Hospital (上海交通大学医学院附属瑞金医院) was founded in 1907 by French missionaries as St Marie Hospital in the French Concession of Shanghai.
-Today, as an affiliate of Shanghai Jiao Tong University School of Medicine, it consistently ranks in China’s top 3 hospitals and serves as a national reference centre for haematology, endocrinology, and cardiovascular medicine.
+Today, as an affiliate of Shanghai Jiao Tong University School of Medicine, it consistently ranks in China’s top-tier hospitals and serves as a national reference center for haematology, endocrinology, and cardiovascular medicine.

 "Ruijin’s depth in haematology and endocrinology reflects over a century of clinical development — combined with an IMC that genuinely understands what international patients need to navigate China’s healthcare system."